The Co-chairs of the ICC topic committee are: Jody DeRidder (OCLC) and Ken Rawson (IEEE).

 The purpose of JATS is to define a suite of XML elements and attributes that describes the content of metadata and journal articles using a common format that enables the exchange of journal content between publishers and archives.
 This Tag Suite is intended to preserve intellectual content of journals independent of the form in which the content was originally delivered, and to enable an archive to capture structural and semantic components of existing material.
 In addition, the JATS standard includes three implementations of the suite, called Tag Sets, which are intended to provide models for archiving, publishing, and authoring journal article content.
 Following ANSI approval, NISO published the newest version of the standard, JATS: Journal Article Tag Suite 1.2, ANSI/NISO Z39.96-2019, in early February.
 This new version addresses issues such as the addition of CRediT roles to contributors; the ability to associate subjects and keywords with external vocabularies; and the ability to record Asian-styles of emphasis such as over-dots, among others.

 The JATS Standing Committee manages its work via Continuous Maintenance procedures, which support incoming comments to be managed in an ongoing process of updates, and is continuing to meet regularly to discuss future changes and strategies for JATS, including a non-backwards compatible JATS 2.0 (which would be published no earlier than 2021) and its process.
-The Standing Committee recently released a Committee Draft of JATS 1.3d1, and is continuing to examine uses of the three tag sets and creation and review of new JATS samples.
+The most recent release of JATS work is a Committee Draft of JATS 1.3d1; the Standing Committee meets twice a month to discuss parallel development tracks for JATS and is continuing to examine uses of the three tag sets and creation and review of new JATS samples.

 JATS For Reuse is an initiative which develops best practices for tagging content in JATS (ANSI/NISO Z39.96) XML to optimize content reuse and exchange.
-About a year ago, the JATS4R efforts became a NISO Working Group.
+The JATS4R efforts became a NISO Working Group in 2018.
 JATS4R creates best-practice recommendations for encoding journal article content in JATS XML, to be published as NISO Recommended Practices.
 Each article object that JATS4R works on has its own separate document of best practice recommendations.
 Examples of article objects include article permissions, math, and conflicts-of-interest statements.
 These recommendations are developed by the community; the areas they potentially cover are prioritized based on user request and emerging standards.
 It is an ongoing effort and recommendations are revisited and revised when necessary.

-Steering Committee members Jeff Beck, Melissa Harrison, Stephen Laverick, Kevin Lawson, and Nick Nunes joined Nettie Lagace of NISO on the October NISO Open Teleconference to discuss JATS4R.
+Steering Committee co-chair Melissa Harrison participated in NISO Plus presentations on JATS and JATS4R.
 If you would like to participate in JATS4R efforts, see the "Participate" tab on the JATS4R web site.

 Manuscript Exchange Common Approach